Cam Newton Played Behind Tim Tebow At Florida But Gave Him Humble Praise Despite Enjoying a Better NFL Career

 Cam Newton and Tim Tebow were 5-star prospects out of high school

-Tim Tebow was a standout quarterback at Ponte Vedra High School and earned a five-star rating by 247Sports.
-He was rated as the top dual-threat quarterback in the country and the No. 21 overall prospect in the Class of 2006.
+Tim Tebow was a standout quarterback at Ponte Vedra High School, earning a 5-star rating by 247Sports.
+He was rated as the top dual-threat quarterback in the country and the No. 21 overall prospect in the class of 2006.

 Cam Newton was part of a loaded 2007 recruiting class just one year after Tebow arrived in Gainesville.
-Newton starred at Westlake High School in Atlanta, Georgia.
-247Sports rated him as the No. 2 dual-threat quarterback and the No. 26 overall prospect in the class.
+He starred at Westlake High School in Atlanta, Georgia, and 247Sports rated him as the No. 2 dual-threat quarterback and the No. 26 overall prospect in the class.

 Newton was also highly-recruited but spurned several other SEC schools to join the Gators.
-His high school highlight tape was unreal, as he sometimes appeared to be a man playing amongst boys.
-The Atlanta native consistently made opposing defenders pay with his arms and his legs.
+His high school highlight tape was unreal; he appeared to be a man playing among boys.
+The Atlanta native consistently made opposing defenders pay with his arms and legs.

-Tebow and Newton both dominated at the high school level and ended up in the same quarterback room at Florida.
+Tebow and Newton each dominated at the high school level and ended up in the same quarterback room at Florida.

 Newton was Tebow’s backup at Florida

 Tim Tebow played behind Chris Leak as a freshman with the Gators, but he appeared in all 14 games.
 He threw for 358 yards and five touchdowns on just 33 attempts.
-He impacted the game with his legs in a major way, though.
-Tebow carried the ball 89 times for 469 yards and eight touchdowns.
+He impacted the game with his legs in a major way, though, carrying the ball 89 times for 469 yards and eight touchdowns.

 Cam Newton served as Tebow’s backup in 2007.
 He attempted 10 passes but ran for three touchdowns.
-He appeared in just one game during the 2008 season.
-Newton transferred to Blinn College, a Texas junior college, in 2009.
+He appeared in just one game during the 2008 season and then transferred to Blinn College, a Texas junior college, in 2009.

-In his one season at Blinn, Newton dominated the competition.
-He was the No. 3 JUCO prospect per 247Sports.
+In his one season at Blinn, Newton dominated.
+He was the No. 3 JUCO prospect, per 247Sports.
 He landed at Auburn in 2010 and put together one of the most impressive single seasons in college football history.

 Cam Newton ended up being a better NFL quarterback than Tim Tebow

-Despite Tebow enjoying a longer reign at the top of the college football landscape, Newton displayed more longevity at the next level.
+Despite Tim Tebow enjoying a longer reign at the top of the college football landscape, Cam Newton displayed more longevity at the next level.

-The former Auburn standout earned the starting quarterback role in his first season in Carolina.
-He threw for 4,051 yards and 21 touchdowns to 17 interceptions.
+The Auburn standout earned the starting quarterback role in his first season.
+He threw for 4,051 yards and 21 touchdowns with 17 interceptions.
 He also ran for 706 yards and 14 touchdowns.
-Newton’s dual-threat success propelled him to winning AP Offensive Rookie of the Year honors.
+Newton’s dual-threat success led to AP Offensive Rookie of the Year honors.

 Tim Tebow’s rookie season didn’t go nearly as well.
 The Denver Broncos took him with the No. 25 overall pick in the 2010 NFL Draft.
 He appeared in nine games as a rookie, throwing for 654 yards and five touchdowns.
 He added 227 yards and six touchdowns on the ground.

-Newton has spent 10 seasons in the NFL, nine as a starter.
-He earned three Pro Bowl selections.
-He was named the NFL’s Most Valuable Player in 2015 after leading the Panthers to the Super Bowl.
+Newton spent 11 seasons in the NFL (10 as a starter).
+He earned three Pro Bowl selections and was named the NFL’s Most Valuable Player in 2015 after leading the Panthers to the Super Bowl.

-Despite being Tim Tebow’s backup at Florida, Cam Newton used it as motivation, and it paid off in the long run.
+The quarterback may have been Tebow’s backup at Florida, but he used it as motivation.
+And it paid off in the long run.